sedovalx/gradle-aspectj-binary/README.md

   so you can just run the build and have all your aspects in the `main` source set applied.

+### Available configuration

+  For now the `weaceClasses` task can be configured two parameters

+      weaveClasses {
+        source = '1.7'  // default value
+        target = '1.7'  // default value
+      }

 ### Thing to remember

   You need to weave both aspects and classes where aspects should be applied.
 So if you have aspect